bbauska/zombiePolitics/README.md

-ick, Tyler Durden (played by Brad Pitt), whose misogyny is matched by his will­ ingness to engage in acts of militia-inspired terrorism, Palin unabashedly mimics one of Tyler’s now-famous wisecracks in attacking Obarna’s clever rhetoric with the line, “How’s that hope); changey stuff working out for ya?”9 Going rogue in this con­ text suggests more than a compensatory quip for any kind of sustained analysis;
+ick, Tyler Durden (played by Brad Pitt), whose misogyny is matched by his will­ ingness to engage in acts of militia-inspired terrorism, Palin unabashedly mimics one of Tyler’s now-famous wisecracks in attacking Obarna’s clever rhetoric with the line, "How’s that hope); changey stuff working out for ya?"9 Going rogue in this con­ text suggests more than a compensatory quip for any kind of sustained analysis;
-instead it offers a seductive populist reference to lawless violence.
+instead it offers a seductive populist reference to lawless violence.</p>

-This somewhat confused but reckless appropriation of the discourse of glam­ orized violence suggests the not-so-subtle ways in which violence has become the framing mechanism for engaging in almost any mode of politics.
+<p>This somewhat confused but reckless appropriation of the discourse of glam­
+orized violence suggests the not-so-subtle ways in which violence has become the framing mechanism for engaging in almost any mode of politics.
 Under such cir­ cumstances, politics shares an ignoble connection to a kind of soft terrorism, a kind